 In addition, if an injury at work occurs following a general UK law being broken, such as the Occupiers’ Liability Act 1957, the employer could be liable.

-If an employer has been negligent and/or broken a health and safety law, and it leads to a worker being injured, that worker will be able to claim for compensation for both their injuries and any financial losses such as lost earnings.
+If an employer has been negligent and/or broken a health and safety law, and it leads to a worker being injured, that employee will be able to claim compensation, both for their injuries and any financial repercussions, such as lost earnings.

-However, it is not just the employer that has to abide by the law – if someone suffers an injury at work because of the actions of an employee, as long as what the employee did was connected to their employment, the employer will take the blame.
-This rule includes an employee being violent to another.
+However, it’s not just the employer that has to abide by the law.
+If someone suffers an injury at work because of the actions of an employee, as long as what the employee did was connected to their employment, the employer will be expected to accept blame.
+This rule includes an employee being violent.

 Workers can also be injured at work over the course of time, such as noise induced hearing loss, which is referred to as “industrial disease.”
-Industrial disease includes hearing damage, vibration white finger, repetitive strains and many more.
+Other industrial diseases include hearing damage, vibration white finger, repetitive strains, and many more.

 £8,500 for Injured Factory Worker

 Mr K was working in a factory when, as a result of his employer’s negligence, chemicals were splashed in his eye resulting in both vision problems and irritation.
 James Winterbottom of Aston Knight Solicitors first secured an admission of liability before...READ MORE VIEW ALL